Cuyahoga County Public Library: Services

-Eight of the library's branches contain homework centers for use by students in grades K-10.
-Each center is staffed by a coordinator and tutors enrolled in the America Reads program at Cleveland State University and Baldwin-Wallace College.
-In the 2008–2009 school year, over 12,500 homework sessions were logged.
-The tenth center opened January 20, 2009 at the North Olmsted branch.
-The centers are funded through a grant from the Cleveland Foundation.
+Twelve of the library's branches contain Student Success Centers for use by students in grades K-8.
+The centers are funded with help from sponsors, including The Arby's Foundation, The Connor Foundation, EATON, and The Reinberger Foundation.

 The library also offers passport services at all of its branches.
 The passport centers are open every day of the week until one hour before the branch closes.

 Over 700 age appropriate toys and story kits are available through the Youth Literacy and Outreach Department.

 The Fairview Park branch houses the genealogy collection.
 Anyone can access the online resources with a valid library card.
 These resources include Ancestry, Fold3, and Heritage Quest.